raoguchi/dsc106-wi24/projects/final_project.md

 The final project consists of the following milestones:

-- **Proposal (Fri 02/23, 11:59pm)**.
+- **Proposal (Fri 02/23, 11:59pm, Can Use Slip Days)**.
 Propose your chosen topic, dataset(s), and team members.
 Complete the registration form (one per team, [Registration Link][link8]).

-- **Initial Prototype (Fri 03/01, 11:59pm)**.
+- **Initial Prototype (Fri 03/01, 11:59pm, Can Use Slip Days)**.
 Develop an initial prototype of your project and, similar to Project 3, publish it using GitHub pages.
 This prototype will be used by the course staff to provide feedback on your designs.
 It is expected that your project will not yet be in a "complete" state; however, by this point you should have the structure of your project laid out, rough prototypes of your main visualization(s) and interactions, and at least basic descriptive text.
 Each team should submit the URL for their project on Gradescope.

-- **Demo Video (Fri 03/08, 11:59pm)**.
+- **Demo Video (Fri 03/08, 11:59pm, Can Use Slip Days)**.
 You must produce a demo video (not to exceed 2 minutes in length) that introduces and explains your project.
 Your video can take the form of a narrated demo of your project, and may include additional content as you see fit.
 We will share the videos in class on 03/14.
 More information about preparing the video is available in the project deliverables section.

 - **Deliverables (Sat 03/16, 11:59pm)**.
 Publish your final project web page.
 You may make final touches to your page after any feedback from our video session.
 More information about preparing the final deliverables is available in the project deliverables section.